De Quervain tenosynovitis

 Illustration of tendon swelling caused by De Quervain tenosynovitis

-When you grip, grasp, clench, pinch or wring anything in your hand, two tendons in your wrist and lower thumb normally glide smoothly through the small tunnel that connects them to the base of the thumb.
+When you grip, grasp, clench, pinch or wring anything in your hand, two tendons in your wrist and lower thumb typically glide smoothly through the small tunnel that connects them to the base of the thumb.
 Repeating a particular motion day after day may irritate the sheath around the two tendons, causing thickening and swelling that restricts their movement.

 Other causes of de Quervain tenosynovitis include: